GlennAzx/League-Auto-Accept/README.md

 The application is built as a single-file C++ program with the following key components:

 - **GUI Management**: Windows API for main window and controls
-- **System Tray**: NOTIFYICONDATA for tray integration with context menus
+- **System Tray**: NOTIFYICONDATA for tray integration with context menus and custom icon
 - **LCU Client**: WinHTTP-based client for League API communication
 - **Threading**: Dedicated worker thread for network operations
 - **Configuration**: JSON-based config with runtime validation
+- **Resources**: Windows Resource Compiler for embedding custom application icon
 - **Logging**: Real-time activity logging with GUI display

 ## Contributing